-- Use a fabric aquatic plant pot or a plastic pot with no holes.
-14 to 16 inches is ideal.
+- Use a fabric aquatic plant pot or a plastic pot .
+14 to 16 wide inches is ideal.

-- Plant the rhizome with the end right at the wall of the pot and the end with a plant coming out of it with as much space as you can give it in the pot.
+- Plant the rhizome with the end with a plant coming out of it close to the wall of the pond allowing the rhizome to grow in the rest of the space in the pot.

 - These plants grow as a “rhizome” and the crown should not be covered by the soil.

-- They will grow directly in the gravel, but will float up if not anchored down and it can make cleaning out the pond or separating the plants later more difficult.
+- They will grow directly in the gravel, but do better in soil and will float up if not anchored down.
+When not in pots they can make cleaning out the pond or separating the plants more difficult later.

 - Put 2 or 3 fertilizer tabs into the soil for optimal flower color (Lilies come in a variety of colors!)

-- When first introducing a lily rhizome to the pond, put in in at about 6 inches depth, if possible.
+- When first introducing a lily rhizome to the pond, put it in at about 6 inches depth, if possible.
 As the plant grows, lower it to 12 to 24 inches below the surface.
-If the pond is too deep put an upside down pot under the lily pot to raise it up if you need to.
+If the pond is too deep, put an upside-down pot under the lily pot to raise it up if you need to.

 - Every 2 or 3 years the lilies will need to be divided.
 They do best when they are divided in the fall.